MShaharyar1/hydrology/README.md

 # hydrology
-it contains pythin code for the flood analysis for the turbela dam
+it contains python code for the flood analysis for the turbela dam